 Good Practices

 Use cases are a really simple technique, which is why most beginners do not pay enough attention to them and refuse to spend much time learning them properly.
-In this and the subsequent chapters, we would like to present various dos and don'ts that may not be evident at first sight but which could significantly impact the quality of your use case specifications.
+In this and the subsequent chapters, we would like to present various dos and don'ts that may not be obvious at first glance but which could significantly impact the quality of your use case specifications.

 Tips for Use Case Components

-From the reader's perspective, it must be immediately clear what is the scope of the analyzed system and who is the beneficiary of the particular use cases.
-The tools the technique of use cases has for this purpose are the system boundary and actors:
+From the reader's perspective, it must be immediately clear what the scope of the analyzed system is and who the beneficiary of the particular use cases is.
+The tools the use case technique provides for this purpose are the system boundary and actors:

 aa